Associate Organizing Director

 Ocil, a daughter of immigrant parents Maria Esther Herrejon and Jose Antonio Herrejon, was born and raised in Olivehurst/Linda, California.
-She began her involvement in social justice in high school where she was involved in M.E.Ch.A. organizing and promoting for higher education, cultural awareness, and political involvement.
-She attended and graduated from UCSB with a double bachelors degree in Sociology and Black Studies as a first generation college graduate.
+She developed her political conscious and social justice work while at Lindhurst high school where she was involved in M.E.Ch.A.
+There they advocated for higher education, cultural awareness, and political involvement.
+She attended and graduated from UCSB with a double bachelor's degree in Black Studies and Sociology as a first-generation college graduate.
 There she continued her efforts in M.E.Ch.A/El Congreso and their advocacy work for Latinx students on campus and preserving El Centro, a cultural and historic site.
 Ocil was also a part of Radio Xicana, a show dedicated to amplifying the voices of women of color artivists, along with a collective of mujeres.
-She became involved in CAUSE through her volunteer efforts towards stoping the ICE Detention center planned in Santa Barbara County.
+She became involved in CAUSE through her volunteer efforts to stop the ICE Detention center planned in Santa Barbara County.
 Ocil began as a youth organizer in CAUSE fighting against environmental racism and the Puente power plant in Oxnard and funding for youth programs in Santa Paula as a means of prevention for youth of color instead of increasing policing.